-Actors are individuals and groups directly or indirectly involved in policymaking.
-Interestingly, actors was the concept least featured by the reviews (Table 4).
-Three key factors relating to actors were identified from the analysis: categories, characteristics, and relationships.
+Actors are individuals and groups directly or indirectly involved in policy-making.
+Interestingly, actors were the concept least featured by the reviews (Table 4).
+Three key factors related to actors were identified from the analysis: categories, characteristics and relationships.

-The three predominant categories of actor identified were researchers (producers of evidence), policymakers (users of evidence), and intermediaries (knowledge brokers).
-Some reviews acknowledged that their classifications were a gross simplification (Contandriopoulos et al. 2010; Gold 2009) and that the categories were not necessarily mutually exclusive (Gold 2009).
-Other reviews, however, noted the large cultural differences between researchers and policymakers (Oborn et al. 2013).
-Terminology sometimes implied a hierarchy of actors according to knowledge and expertise (Mitchell et al. 2010).
-Interestingly, one review suggested that frameworks were often researcher-focused (Wilson et al. 2010).
+The three predominant categories of actor identified were 'researchers' (producers of evidence), 'policymakers' (users of evidence) and 'intermediaries' (knowledge brokers).
+Some reviews acknowledged that their classifications were a gross simplification (Gold, 2009; Contandriopoulos et al., 2010) and that the categories were not necessarily mutually exclusive (Gold, 2009).
+Other reviews, however, noted the large cultural differences between researchers and policymakers (Oborn et al., 2013).
+Terminology sometimes implied a hierarchy of actors according to knowledge and expertise (Mitchell et al., 2010).
+Interestingly, one review suggested that frameworks were often researcher-focused (Wilson et al., 2010).

 Characteristics of actors received attention in many frameworks.
-Knowledge and capacity were discussed within the context of the ability and power to use evidence (Contandriopoulos et al. 2010; Moullin et al. 2015).
-Capacity of individuals and organisations, including human and financial resources, (Greenhalgh et al. 2004) often constrained the ability of actors to use evidence in policy processes, including advocacy and agenda-setting (Votruba et al. 2018).
-Although the focus tended to be on actors as individuals, their position within organisations and the characteristics of those organisations were reflected upon to varying degrees (Contandriopoulos et al. 2010; Damschroder et al. 2009).
+'Knowledge' and 'capacity' were discussed within the context of the ability and power to use evidence (Contandriopoulos et al., 2010; Moullin et al., 2015).
+Capacity of individuals and organizations, including human and financial resources (Greenhalgh et al., 2004). often constrained the ability of actors to use evidence in policy processes, including advocacy and agenda-setting (Votruba et al., 2018).
+Although the focus tended to be on actors as individuals, their position within organizations and the characteristics of those organizations were reflected upon to varying degrees (Damschroder et al., 2009; Contandriopoulos et al., 2010).

-Softer' characteristics, including the beliefs, values, and interests of individual and organisational stakeholders was a frequent factor (Almeida & Báscolo 2006;

-Contandriopoulos et al. 2010; Damschroder et al. 2009; Gold 2009; Greenhalgh et al. 2004;

-Mitton et al. 2007; Nilsen, 2015; Votruba et al. 2018; Wilson et al. (2010).
-Beliefs, values, and interests shape how actors understand the world, what they value as important, and their interests, and hence directly shape how evidence is used.
-Interestingly, in the review focused on frameworks for mental health (Votruba et al. 2018), of the four relevant to LMICs only one has a component on actors' beliefs, values and interests, and are included only implicitly in the other three.
-Stigma against people with lived experience of mental health conditions is likely to affect how evidence on mental health is viewed and therefore used policy in agendasetting (Botticelli 2019).
+Softer characteristics, including the 'belief', 'values' and interests of individual and organizational stakeholders, were a frequent factor (Greenhalgh et al., 2004; Almeida and Báscolo, 2006; Mitton et al., 2007; Damschroder et al., 2009; Gold, 2009; Contandriopoulos et al., 2010; Wilson et al. 2010; Nilsen, 2015; Votruba et al., 2018).
+Beliefs, values and interests shape how actors understand the world, what they value as important and their interests and hence directly shape how evidence is used.
+Interestingly, in the review focused on frameworks for mental health (Votruba et al., 2018), of the four relevant to LMICs only one has a component on actors' beliefs, values and interests and are included only implicitly in the other three.
+Stigma against people with lived experience of mental health conditions is likely to affect how evidence on mental health is viewed and therefore used policy in agenda-setting (Botticelli, 2019).

-Much of the conceptualisation of the influence of beliefs, values, and interests has come from outside the field of health policy (Jones et al. 2013).
+Much of the conceptualization of the influence of beliefs, values and interests has come from outside the field of health policy (Jones et al., 2013).
 The power and position of actors, including the power dynamics between actors, were important factors shaping the use of evidence.

-The fit between actors and the relationships between them was viewed as potentially more important than their individual characteristics, with trust being key.
-Unequal power relations between stakeholders (Oborn et al. 2013) alongside the culture gap, most frequently referred to between researchers and policymakers, was often noted to be a barrier to good relationships.
-On the other hand, long-term relationship building, bi-directional interaction, and establishing stable networks - both formal and informal - were argued to be conducive for strengthening the use of evidence in policymaking (Mitchell et al. 2010; Oborn et al. 2013).
-Whilst the range of networks in relation to mental health policymaking may be restricted in LMICs, those that exist tend to be stronger than for other health policy issues (Mackenzie 2014).
-It has been proposed that the widespread stigmatisation of mental health has resulted in greater networking among people with lived experience of mental health conditions (Mackenzie 2014).
-On the other hand, poor financial investment in mental health can be a barrier to network activities and existence.
+The fit between actors and the relationships between them was viewed as potentially more important than their individual characteristics, with 'trust' being key.
+'Unequal power' relations between stakeholders (Oborn et al., 2013) alongside the 'culture gap', most frequently referred to between researchers and policymakers, were often noted to be barriers to good relationships.
+On the other hand, 'longterm relationship building, bi-directional interaction and establishing stable networks'-both formal and informal were argued to be conducive for strengthening the use of evidence in policy-making (Mitchell et al., 2010; Oborn et al., 2013).
+While the range of networks in relation to mental health policy-making may be restricted in LMICs, those that exist tend to be stronger than for other health policy issues (Mackenzie, 2014).
+It has been proposed that the widespread stigmatization of mental health has resulted in greater networking among people with lived experience of mental health conditions (Mackenzie, 2014).
+On the other hand, poor 'financial investment' in mental health can be a barrier to network activities and existence.